resi-labs-ai/resi/README.md

 **RESI creates the first open, real-time, national real estate database powered by decentralized intelligence.**

-*Our manifesto: If closed-source data monopolies are the problem, then open-source decentralization is the solution.*
+*Our manifesto: If closed-source data monopolies are the problem, then open-source decentralization is the solution.
+By creating an ecosystem for miner scraping and user data inputs, products on RESI will drastically outperform all closed systems.*

 We're opening Pandora's box on real estate data by enabling miners to collect from any accessible source - Zillow, county assessors, MLS feeds, and thousands of public records - then making it accessible through modern APIs with field-level confidence tracking and temporal decay algorithms.

 This creates a **real-time national database** that serves as the foundational infrastructure for highly profitable and scalable real estate solutions across all sectors.
 Unlike corporate data silos that price out innovation, our decentralized approach enables AI applications impossible for any single company to build.

-**The Vision**: Starting with 150M+ US properties, we're building infrastructure to scale globally - creating the world's most comprehensive open real estate intelligence network that powers the next generation of PropTech innovation.
+**The Vision**: Starting with 150M+ US properties, then scale globally to create the world's most comprehensive open real estate intelligence network that powers the next generation of PropTech innovation.

 ## Decentralized Data Collection Architecture